 Heat the butter in a large pot or Dutch oven over medium heat.
 Add the leeks, salt, and several grinds of pepper and cook for 8 to 10 minutes, stirring occasionally, or until the leeks are soft.
 If the leeks start browning before they soften, reduce the heat.

 Add the potatoes, garlic, broth, and thyme and simmer for 20 minutes, or until the potatoes are very soft.
-Use an immersion blender or transfer to an upright blender to blend until smooth.
+Remove the thyme, then use an immersion blender or transfer the soup to an upright blender to blend until smooth.
 Return the soup to the pot and stir in the milk.
 Season to taste, adding the lemon juice, if desired.